ENGLEWOOD, Colo. –Last time the Broncos and Chargers squared off, each team dominated for 30 minutes of play.

 San Diego's average drive start was its 42-yard line, while Denver's was its 14.

-“It wasn’t a good start for us but I also thought we played against a really good defense and they just out-played us in that first half,” quarterback
+"It wasn't a good start for us but I also thought we played against a really good defense and they just out-played us in that first half," quarterback Demaryius Thomas said.
+"In the second half, I thought we certainly played better."

-Right after halftime, the Broncos set the tone with an eight-play, 85-yard drive that resulted in a 29-yard touchdown pass from Manning to wide receiver
+Right after halftime, the Broncos set the tone with an eight-play, 85-yard drive that resulted in a 29-yard touchdown pass from Manning to wide receiver Demaryius Thomas.

 The defense would go on to force five second-half turnovers – scoring on two of them – while pitching a shutout to make the Broncos just the fifth team in NFL history to overcome a halftime deficit of 24 or more points.